 - Attempting to gain access to passwords, files, and data belonging to others

 - Material deemed “harmful to children” as defined in Wisconsin State Statues, Sec.
 948.11

 - Use of system for illegal or criminal purposes

 Patrons are responsible for knowing how to configure and use their own equipment.
 Library staff may provide general information for connecting devices to the Internet or basic troubleshooting as time and staff knowledge allow, but are not responsible for providing technical assistance with personal devices.

 As with other library materials, responsibility for children's use of computers and the Internet rests with their parent or legal guardian.

 While respecting individual users' right to privacy, the Library staff reserves the right to monitor use of computer workstations to ensure compliance with this policy.

-The library provides wireless internet access to all patrons.
+The library provides wireless internet access to all patrons using the library premises, and via Mobile Hotspots available for checkout.
 By choosing to use the library’s internet service, whether through wireless access or otherwise, patrons agree to abide by this Policy.
 Failure to comply with this policy will result in loss of computer and/or library use privileges.